-Karin Sprow Forté is the Professor-in-Charge for the ESL Program Specialist and Leadership Program, Assistant Teaching Professor for Lifelong Learning and Adult Education and Teacher Education in the School of Behavioral Sciences and Education, and a member of the Graduate Faculty at Penn State Harrisburg.
+Karin Sprow Forté is the Professor-in-Charge for the ESL Program Specialist Certification Program, Associate Teaching Professor for Lifelong Learning and Adult Education and Teacher Education in the School of Behavioral Sciences and Education, and a member of the Graduate Faculty at Penn State Harrisburg.
 Her research explores the influence of sociocultural factors in education, teacher education, and clinical experiences, with a focus on critical perspectives, ESL, and online education.

 Sprow Forté, K. (2018).
 Why we need bridges.
 In Benoit, A., and Stevens, K. (Eds.)
 Leaps of Faith: Stories from Working-Class Scholars in Adult and Higher Education.
 2018 Adult and Higher Education Association Book Series.